asreview/asreview/docs/source/server/installation.rst

 features like user authentication and crowd screening.

 The software can be installed in a similar was as ASReview LAB.
-However, for production environments, we recommend using ASReview Server Stack.
-This is a Docker Compose set-up that packages the main components of ASReview—such as the AI engine (task server), the React front-end, reverse proxy server, and a database layer—into separate, containerized services.
+However, for production environments, we recommend using `ASReview Server Stack
+<https://github.com/asreview/asreview-server-stack>`_.
+This is a Docker Compose
+set-up that packages the main components of ASReview—such as the AI engine (task server), the React front-end, reverse proxy server, and a database layer—into separate, containerized services.

 Preruisities
 ------------